 The images of propaganda are not to be held up as truths but fictions, yet fictions that do not pose the problem of fictionality but the common-sense to which they hold a voice of authority.
 However, the woven nature of the image constructed in a common sensible space nevertheless remains uncertain because its effect as a politics of aesthetics maintains an antagonistic resistance to anticipation.
 By that I mean, how images might obtain a political dimension and change the possibilities for our landscape of the gaze, but only if meaning and effect are not anticipated.

 Step V From Scrutiny to Forethought

-In a move toward a sort of resolution it is proposed a change of regimes: from a representative regime that expresses image as compliment, a story, or action made into a composition, toward the aesthetic regime of ‘presence’ – a final curatorial presentation.
+In a move toward a sort of resolution, it is proposed a change of regimes: from a representative regime that expresses image as a compliment, a story, or action made into a composition, toward the aesthetic regime of ‘presence’ – a final curatorial presentation.

 “The anarchistic ideal thus becomes a standard by which to judge our society, an ever present reminder to guard against over-organization and regimentation” – Žižek

 The altruistic action is not an end but the extension of the end: it extends the action that has come to a halt, hence positioning every conclusion in suspense.
 This disruption of contemplativeness takes place between narration and expression, in the relationship between two operations determined by the architect, and on the other, the ‘insituactionist’ who acts to fix the relationship and impart a certain reality.